wavefrontHQ/docs/pages/doc/ui_chart_reference.md

 <td>Allows you to specify the maximum number of slices for the chart.
 If there are more slices than the maximum, the values of all other slices are combined and have the label "Other" by default.
 You can change that label.   </td>
 </tr>
 <tr><td>Min</td>
 <td>Allows you to filter the chart by value.
-Only values greater than Min are shown.</td>
+Only values greater than or equal to Min are shown.</td>
 </tr>
 <tr><td>Max</td>
 <td>Allows you to filter the chart by value.
-Only values smaller than Max are shown. </td>
+Only values smaller than or equal to Max are shown. </td>
 </tr>
 </tbody>
 </table>